 What Is Butter Mochi?

 A lot of people have never heard of butter mochi.
 Think of it like a baked custard made with sweet rice flour.
 Butter mochi is a soft cake made with coconut (or regular) milk, sweet rice flour, sugar, and eggs.
+This mochi recipe is seriously good!
+It is made with very few ingredients, and it tastes delicious!

 When Chef Nagano of Skool restaurant in San Francisco shared her amazing gluten free Black Sesame Banana Bread recipe with me, she also shared her Auntie Ellen’s family mochi recipe.
 I knew this was special and asked if I could write up this recipe for the blog.

 If you haven’t tried mochi, this super easy butter mochi recipe is worth trying.
 Soft and creamy, this butter mochi melts in your mouth.
-If you love this matcha recipe, wait until you try my matcha mochi recipe.
+If you love this matcha recipe, wait until you try my Matcha Mochi Recipe.

 Photos of the mochi ingredients on the counter.